jonesgithub/Objective-C-style-guideline/README.md

 Objective-C-style-guideline
 ===========================

-A standard style guideline for my project

-# Objective-C Coding Convention and Best Practices

 Most of these guidelines are to match Apple's documentation and community-accepted best practices.
 Some are derived some personal preference.
 This document aims to set a standard way of doing things so everyone can do things the same way.
 If there is something you are not particularly fond of, it is encouraged to do it anyway to be consistent with everyone else.

 This document is mainly targeted toward iOS development, but definitely applies to Mac as well.